 - Any free meals that may be provided.

-- VAT can also be reclaimed on the cost of business mileage paid to employees using their own vehicles.
-See VAT Notice 700/64 for the calculation that must be used.
+- The cost of business mileage paid to employees using their own vehicles.
+See VAT Notice 700/64.

 Generally VAT cannot be reclaimed on any free accommodation that is provided.
 However, if employees have to be given domestic accommodation wholly for a business purpose HMRC may agree to VAT claims being made.